 Sound like a free lunch?
 It might be!

 Every day as I meet with folks and help them understand their Medicare options and at some point during every meeting someone asks, “What’s the catch?” which is often followed by “This is really too good to be true.”

 Well it is all true!
 This is Medicare!
 And Medicare is great!

 There are Medicare plans that cost $0 per month with no deductible – you’ve heard about them.
-You may even be using one.
+You may even be using one now.

-These plans are not “free” because you still must pay your monthly Part B premium ($134 in 2018) to Medicare so no one can say they are free.
+These plans are not “free” because you still must pay your monthly Part B premium ($170.10 in 2020) so no one can say they are free.

 How can you get lower than $0?

 These Buy-Back or Give-back plans cost $0 per month but in addition to that they will also buy back a portion of the Medicare Part B premium that you pay each month.